piyushmali/PerpPatrol/docs/03_DEMO_GUIDE.md

 *"First, let me fire up PerpPatrol so you can see this in action:"*
 - Run `python run_dashboard.py` in terminal
 - *"This opens our live trading dashboard - you can see it's connecting to WOOFi Pro right now"*
-- *"Notice the clean interface with four main tabs - this is where all the magic happens"*
+- *"Notice the Bot Control Center at the top - this is where you control everything"*
-- *"The bot is already running and placing real orders"*
+- *"The bot is already running and placing real orders - you can see the green 'ACTIVE' status"*
+- *"Clean interface with four main tabs - this is where all the magic happens"*

 #### 2. **Live Trading Demonstration** (2 minutes)
 *"Now let's see PerpPatrol actually trading live:"*
+- Point to Bot Control Center: *"You can see the bot is active and running - green status means it's live trading"*
 - Switch to Tab 1 (Live Performance)
 - *"Here's what's happening right now - you can see the bot is actively placing orders"*
 - Show the order book updating: *"Look at these bid and ask prices updating in real-time from WOOFi Pro"*
-- Switch between symbols (BTC → ETH → SOL): *"The cool thing is it automatically adapts to different markets"*
+- Use symbol selector in Control Center: *"Let me switch from BTC to ETH to SOL - watch how it automatically adapts to different markets"*
 - Point to metrics: *"See this maker ratio at 75%?
 That means 75% of our trades are earning fees instead of paying them"*
 - *"And look at this cancel-to-fill ratio - only 2.8 cancels per successful trade, which is really efficient"*
 - *"Watch these recent trades coming in - each one shows the profit or loss in real-time"*